Posted January 1, 2011 | Updated : April 18, 2012 | August 20, 2015

 The same star that shines above the manger where Jesus was born.

-Only nine Asgardian gods survive Ragnarok at the end of this issue they are shown perched amidst a devastated Asgard.
+Only nine Asgardian gods survive Ragnarok.
+They are shown perched amidst a devastated Asgard.

 From last issue, the Eye of Odin has revealed to Thor the occurrence of a true Ragnarok from before his birth two thousand years ago.
 In this Ragnarok, another Thor was killed by the Midgard Serpent and only nine gods where able to survive.
 It's understandably mind-boggling so Thor asks the Eye to explain and the Eye of Odin responds with this panel/diagram.